blueink38/note-taker/README.md

 # Note Taker
 [![License: ICL](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-> This is a tool to organize duties and to stay on track
+> This is a tool to organize duties and stay on track

 ## Table of contents
 * [General info](#general-info)